 Depending on the bar you eat, it appears the fiber comes from a combination of organic inulin, organic vegetable fiber, organic pumpkin seeds, organic sesame seeds, organic chia seeds, and maybe organic goji berries.

 The fiber in JERF Bars is a combination of both soluble and insoluble fibers.

 Fiber is very important and most Americans -and I suspect those in other 1st world countries – don't get enough of it.
 Fiber is one natural way to lower cholesterol and triglycerides levels.
 According to the Mayo Clinic, as little as 10 g of fiber a day can reduce total cholesterol and bad cholesterol (LDL).

 The JERF bar label mentions “prebiotic vegetable fiber” as one of the ingredients.
 I'm glad they included the word fiber in that phrase.
 What are prebiotics?
 Prebiotics the food that probiotic bacteria eat.
 Prebiotics are a sexy name, but in reality, they are just fibers.
 While I generally don't feel people need to take prebiotic supplements, as long as it's made clear that it's fiber, I'm ok with it.

-The prebiotic vegetable fiber comes from the root of the cassiva plant.
-Cassiva, whose scientific name is Manihot esculenta, is also called yuca in some areas.
-The cassiva plant is also the source of the tappioca in JERF Bars.
+The prebiotic vegetable fiber comes from the root of the cassava plant.
+Cassava, whose scientific name is Manihot esculenta, is also called yuca in some areas.
+The cassava plant is also the source of the tapioca in JERF Bars.